Halamish: History

-On 16 October 1977, two groups of settlers, one religious, calling itself “Neveh Tzuf” and one secular, called “Neveh Tzelah” with a total of 40 families moved into the abandoned former British Tegart fort building near the Palestinian village Nabi Salih.
+On 16 October 1977, two groups of settlers, one religious, calling itself "Neveh Tzuf" and one secular, called "Neveh Tzelah" with a total of 40 families moved into the abandoned former British Tegart fort building near the Palestinian village Nabi Salih.
 The original name of the settlement, Neveh Tzuf, was rejected by the Government Naming Committee, arguing that it might be misleading as the biblical location Eretz Tzuf was elsewhere.
 The naming committee gave the new settlement the official name 'Halamish' instead, derived from a biblical verse: He (God) "nourished him with oil from the crag of flint."
 (Deuteronomy 32:13) Since this name was rejected by some settlers, both names are used for the settlement.

 The Israeli Army issued military order 28/78 in 1978 to seize privately owned Palestinian land from the villages of Deir Nidham, Nabi Salih, and Umm Safa and turned over 686 dunams to the newly established settlement.
 According to ARIJ, Israel confiscated land from several surrounding Palestinian villages in order to construct Halamish; 604 dunams from Deir Nidham, 10 dunams from the Beitillu part of Al-Ittihad.
 Peace Now reported, based on data from the Israeli Civil Administration, that 34.35% of the land Halamish is built on is privately owned Palestinian property, with 0% being Jewish owned.

 On 21 July 2017, three Israelis were killed and one severely wounded in a stabbing attack in Halamish.
 The residents of Halamish set up an Israeli outpost near the settlement as a response to the attack.

+On 20 September 2026, a 36-year-old Israeli man who had just finished immersing himself in a spring –a tradition among Jews before their holiest day, Yom Kippur– in the Neve Tzuf area was shot in his car by a Palestinian gunman.
+He later died in a hospital in Petah Tikva, while the attacker was captured by the IDF near Ramallah.